How to Write a Pay Raise Email? Download Free Samples

 What to include in a raise email?

-Typically, a raise letter comprises three to four paragraphs.
-These paragraphs include an introductory section, a main body, and a conclusion.
-As these emails adhere to a formal letter format, they must include a heading, professional greeting, closing remarks, and a signature.
+A raise letter typically consists of three to four paragraphs, including an introduction, main body, and conclusion.
+As these emails follow a formal letter format, they should include a heading, professional greeting, closing remarks, and a signature.

-Furthermore, it is essential to note that the tone in most raise letters is professional.
-However, it can be adjusted to align with the specific workplace culture, such as adopting a more relaxed tone in a small, informal business setting.
-Therefore, it is you who can judge the exact tone of your email.
-This decision must be based on your work environment and your relationship with your supervisor.
+It’s also important to maintain a professional tone in most raise letters, though this can be adjusted to suit the specific workplace culture.
+For example, a more relaxed tone might be appropriate in a small, informal business setting.
+You are the best judge of the appropriate tone for your email, based on your work environment and your relationship with your supervisor.

 Draft an outline for your raise email